 U.S. citizens, permanent resident aliens, or legal aliens granted indefinite stay by INS, who are 60 years old or older and who meet the Florida residency for tuition purposes may enroll in courses under the State of Florida’s Senior Citizen Tuition Fee Waiver program.
 A Florida “resident for tuition purposes” is a person who has established and maintained legal residency in Florida for the previous twelve-month period.
 Courses taken by senior citizens under the Senior Citizen Tuition Fee Waiver are on an audit basis.
 No academic credit shall be awarded for attendance in classes for which fees are waived.
 Waiver of fees is not authorized for the following kinds of courses:

 The free course benefit may be used on a space available basis only.
 Students may not pre-register for courses for which they plan to use a Senior Citizen Tuition Fee Waiver.
 The waiver form will not be processed if a senior citizen pre-registers and then submits a Senior Citizen Tuition Fee Waiver Form for the pre-registered course(s) after the fact.
 Students attending classes on the Pensacola campus must purchase a Nautilus Card and parking decal.
-Students should contact the Office of the Registrar or visit uwf.edu/registrar/senior.cfm for detailed information.
+Students should contact the Office of the Registrar or visit the Senior Citizen Waiver website for detailed information.

 The Transient Student Application is available online through FLVC.org.
 It is designed for degree-seeking UWF students who have permission to enroll in courses at another Florida Public University or College.
 A student under academic suspension is not eligible to submit a transient student application.
-Transient students may need to complete and submit additional information such as an application or transcripts prior to registration.
+Transient students may need to complete and submit additional information such as an Admissions application or transcripts prior to registration.
 Contact the institution at which you intend to enroll in courses for institutional policies regarding transient students.
 UWF students should consult with their advisors prior to enrolling in any courses at other institutions.
 Courses completed as a transient student are evaluated as transfer courses upon receipt of an official transcript.
-An online tutorial is available to students for assistance through the process: UWF Student Tutorial for Transient Student Application Process.
+An online tutorial is available to students for assistance through the process.

 UWF students enrolling in courses at another institution through a consortium agreement should contact the UWF Financial Aid Office for additional information.
 Students are responsible for having official transcripts sent to UWF upon completion of coursework.